openjs-foundation/cross-project-council/proposals/hackygolucky-EXPECTATIONS/EXPECTATIONS.md

 ##### Expectations of the Executive Director

-- Be an engaged participant of a/the projects' ecosystems.
+- Be an engaged participant of a/the projects' ecosystems while having guidelines around what activity is appropriate while wearing the hat of ED vs. contributor.
 - Represent the projects through active participation with project members
 - Fundraising to ensure solvency and sufficient budget to accommodate the growing needs of the projects
 - Manage diplomacy between member companies and the foundation